 But trust in me.

-But it is in the asking you will divert and focus your attention.
+It is in the asking you will divert and focus your attention.
 It is in the asking you will begin to open your heart to hear and receive.
-It is in the asking you will defect from your previous way of thinking and living and adopt your real, eternal nature, touching what is unseen.
+It is in the asking you will defect from your previous way of thinking and living as you begin to adopt your real, eternal nature, touching what is unseen.
+(4)

-So ask and you will receive.
-And as you continue to ask you will continue to receive again and again, without limit, without measure.
+Ask and you will receive.
+As you continue to ask you will continue to receive again and again, without limit, measure, or delay.
 Ask deeply.
 Drink deeply.
-Knock faithfully.
-For if you knock, that door will surely be opened to you.
+Knock faithfully, for if you knock, the door will surely be opened to you.
+(5)

 (1) 1 Corinthians 2:9, 1 Corinthians 13:12, Colossians 1:26-27, 1 Timothy 3:16, Matthew 24:6, John 16:13

 (2) Jeremiah 29:11, Isaiah 46:10, Ephesians 1:4, Luke 6:36

 (3) James 4:14, Proverbs 19:21, John 10:10-11, Isaiah 40:11

 (4) Ephesians 1:18, Romans 12:2, Colossians 3:2, 2 Corinthians 4:18